SillyTavern/SillyTavern-Docs/Usage/st-script.md

 - Procedures do not accept named or unnamed arguments, but can reference the same variables as the caller.
 - Avoid recursion when calling procedures as it may produce the "call stack exceeded" error if handled unadvisedly.

+## UI interaction

+Scripts can also interact with SillyTavern's UI: navigate through the chats or change styling parameters.

+### Character navigation

+1. `/random` — opens a chat with the random character.
+2. `/go (name)` — opens a chat with the character of specified name.
+First searches for the exact name match, then by a prefix, then by a substring.

+### UI styling

+1. `/bubble` — sets the message style to the "bubble chat" style.
+2. `/flat` — sets the message style to the "flat chat" style.
+3. `/single` — sets the message style to the "single document" style.
+4. `/movingui (name)` — activates a MovingUI preset by name.
+5. `/resetui` — resets the MovingUI panels state to their original positions.
+6. `/panels` — toggles the UI panels visibility: top bar, left and right drawers.
+6. `/bg (name)` — finds and sets a background using fuzzy names matching.
+Respects the chat background lock state.
+7. `/lockbg` — locks the background image for the current chat.
+8. `/unlockbg` — unlocks the background image for the current chat.

 ## More examples